 Here's a look at our favorite Disney California Adventure quick-service restaurants by land.
 They'll give you a great taste of California's variety of flavors!

 Drive into Cars Land

 Flo’s V8 Café

 Flo’s V8 Café in Cars Land is designed after a roadside diner and features comfort food favorites.
-You can pull in to fuel up for breakfast with brioche french toast, chicken tamales, an American breakfast and even Cars character waffles for the tadpoles.
+You can pull in to fuel up for breakfast with brioche french toast, chicken tamales, a traditional American breakfast and even "Cars" character waffles for the tadpoles.
 For lunch and dinner, try Flo’s Famous Fried Chicken, the Blue Plate Special, a club sandwich, pot pie burgers, a Fin-tastic tuna sandwich and more.
-We recommend going at night when it is all lit up with neon lights.
-But Flo’s is open for breakfast, lunch, dinner or dessert.
+We recommend going at night when it is all lit up with neon lights (but you can make a pit stop at Flo’s for breakfast, lunch, dinner or dessert).

 You can also enjoy the shakes.
-Standard flavors are chocolate, strawberry and vanilla, although you can get all three in the secret menu Neapolitan shake or even try a seasonal shake.
-Shakes come topped with “road gravel!”
-If the line seems daunting, try the new Disneyland mobile ordering service as kind of a drive-thru option.
+Standard flavors are chocolate, strawberry and vanilla, although you can get all three in the secret menu Neapolitan shake, or even try a seasonal shake.
+Shakes come topped with “road gravel,” (aka chocolate cookie crumbles)!
+If the line seems daunting, try the new Disneyland Mobile Order service as a drive-thru option.
 We like the seating options.
 You can park yourself at a retro booth, fuel up next to a gas tank out front or chill out on the back patio as Radiator Springs Racers zoom by.

 Cozy Cone Motel